ty-stackhouse/fcs-website2/README.md

 ## Deployment

-The site can be deployed to platforms like Vercel or Netlify.
-A GitHub Actions workflow will be set up for CI/CD.
+This project is set up for easy deployment to Vercel or Netlify.
+Push to the `main` branch to trigger automatic deployment.

-## Technologies
+## License

-- React
-- TypeScript
-- Tailwind CSS
-- Framer Motion
-- Vite
+MIT